 In view of the positive level of net income, the Board of Management and Supervisory Board propose using €18.1 million of the accumulated income to pay a dividend of €0.15 per share.

-1) Gross margin: ratio of revenue less cost of sales to revenue (excluding amortisation relating to development expenditure).
+1) Ratio of revenue less cost of sales to revenue (excluding amortisation relating to development expenditure).